compulim/react-chain-of-responsibility/README.md

 When the `<Provider>` is updated, the lazy-loaded component will be rendered.

-This recipe can also used for building multiple flavors of bundle and allow bundle to be composited to suit the apps need.
+This recipe can also used to build multiple flavors of bundle and allow bundle to be composited to suit the apps need.

 ## Advanced usage